rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

 ```

 ### 2. Setup an account
- - Go to [Streamly Registration Page][streamly-signup] and sign up by providing your email address and a valid namespace
+ - Go to [Streamly Registration Page][streamly-signup] and sign up by providing your email address and a valid namespace.
+Make sure you choose your namespace carefully because you wouldn't change it afterward.
+The namespace is a string on which you have full authorization on it for services that you make used on [streamly].
+Every service that you make used on [streamly] should start with your namespace.
+That is for instance if you want to create a keyspace, your keyspace must be prefixed by your namespace.
 ![streamly-signup-step1][streamly-signup-step1]
  - Complete your registration
 ![streamly-signup-step2][streamly-signup-step2]